Also known as the part where we fix all of the storage and storage-related things.

 - Although the linked testing is at the unrealistic queue depth of 32; I’d be more interested in seeing the QD1~QD4 performance.

 - Beyond performance, I’m suspicious that the drive runs louder, as the array is now-and-then much louder than average when doing seeks (which implies to me that the VN008 is in use for those seeks).
 I unfortunately didn’t double-check this before putting it into the array, and I don’t really have the heart to go and remove the drive to check it now that everything’s already set up.
+It looks like these days it might be possible to remove a drive from a storage space array without too much trouble, but I haven’t tried it.

 - I assume dual-parity would be (columns – 2), but you should double-check that if you’re about to build a dual-parity array.